rhencher/N-London-Housing/README.md

 # House prices in London's N13 postcode

 This app provides information on home prices in the N13 postcode of London, UK over the past five years.
 Users can investigate a variety of variables in order to determine how they affect the price of homes in this area.
 Variables included in the dataset are `Date`, `Address`, `Postcode`, `Type`, `New_Build`, `Tenure`, `Bedrooms`, `Price_Paid`, `Latitude`, and `Longitude`.
-The data comes from propertydata.co.uk and includes infromation on 836 properties.
+The data comes from propertydata.co.uk and includes information on 836 properties.

+The app includes an *About* page, a *Data* page, a *Data Exploration* page, and a *Modeling* page.

 ## Install relevant packages